TsingZ0/ICE6405P-260-M01/docs/Lab1/README.md

 $ make -j8
 ```

-Add qemu to PATH
+After Installation, we add qemu to `PATH` so that we can execute `qemu-system-*` in shell.

 ```bash
 $ export PATH=$(pwd)/build:$PATH
 ```

-Then, verify the installation is successful
+Then, use the following command to verify the installation is successful

 ```bash
 $ qemu-system-x86_64